groue/GRMustache/README.md

 Read below "Lambdas and helpers", which covers in detail how GRMustache allows you to provide custom code for rendering sections.

-**NB: GRMustache currently implements lambda sections with Objective-C blocks.
-This feature is thus not available until MacOS 10.6, and iOS 4.0.**

-If the value is a GRMustacheLambda, the section is rendered with the string returned by a block of code.

-You will build a GRMustacheLambda with the GRMustacheLambdaMake function.
-This function takes a block which returns the string that should be rendered, as in the example below:

-	// A lambda which renders its section without any special effect:
-	GRMustacheLambda lambda = GRMustacheLambdaMake(^(GRMustacheRenderer renderer, id context, NSString *text) {
-	    return renderer(context);
-	});

-- `renderer` is a block which renders the inner section with its argument as a context.
-- `context` is the current rendering context.
-- `text` contains the litteral inner section, unrendered : `{{tags}}` will not have been expanded.

-You may, for instance, implement caching:

-	__block NSString *cache = nil;
-	GRMustacheLambda cacheLambda = GRMustacheLambdaMake(^(GRMustacheRenderer renderer, id context, NSString *text) {
-	  if (cache == nil) { cache = renderer(context); }
-	  return cache;
-	});

-You may also implement helper functions:

-	GRMustacheLambda linkLambda = GRMustacheLambdaMake(^(GRMustacheRenderer renderer, id context, NSString *text) {
-	  return [NSString stringWithFormat:
-	          @"<a href=\"%@\">%@</a>",
-	          [context valueForKey:@"url"], // url comes from current context renderer(context)]            // link text comes from the inner section });

 #### Other sections

 Otherwise - if the value is not enumerable, false, or lambda - the content of the section is rendered once.